No. We are interested in those who have applied as well as those who have taken the majority of their premedical requirements but have yet to apply.

 Your curriculum will be made up of the courses taught at both the graduate Master of Business and Science (MBS) program as well as possibly taking courses through one of the other Claremont Colleges.

-An undergraduate or graduate degree from an accredited four-year institution in an Engineering or Science Field.
+An undergraduate or graduate degree from an accredited U.S. four-year institution with all pre-requisite courses completed.